Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Model and Framework

 \subsection{Simulation Costs}

-For simulation optimization optimization problems, the view that the simulation cost of generating replications of $F(x,\xi_x)$ is the dominant contributor to the computational cost is widely hold; see \citet{luo2017fully,nietal17,mahen17b}.
-Therefore, for the purpose of comparing different simulation algorithms that satisfy certain optimality guarantee, the performance of different algorithms is quantified as the total number of evaluations of $F(x,\xi_x)$ at different $x$.
-The number of evaluations during a solving process is called the simulation cost.
-Besides providing a measurement to compare different algorithms, simulation costs can provide insights on how the computational cost depends on the scale and dimension of the problem.
+For optimization via simulation problems, the view that the simulation cost of generating replications of $F(x,\xi_x)$ is the dominant contributor to the computational cost is widely hold; see \citet{luo2017fully,nietal17,ma2017efficient,mahen17b}.
+Therefore, for the purpose of comparing different simulation-optimization algorithms that satisfy certain optimality guarantee, the performance of each algorithm is measured by the total number of evaluations of $F(x,\xi_x)$ at different points $x$.
+The number of evaluations during an optimization process is called the \textit{simulation cost}.
+Besides providing a measure to compare different algorithms, simulation costs can provide insights into how the computational cost depends on the scale and dimension of the problem.
 Moreover, understanding the simulation costs can provide information to facilitate the setup of parallel procedures for large-scale problems.
-The main focus of this paper is to develop provable simulation algorithms for a certain optimality guarantee and provide an upper bound on the simulation cost to achieve that guarantee.
+The main focus of this paper is to develop provably efficient simulation-optimization algorithms for a certain optimality guarantee and provide an upper bound on the simulation cost to achieve that guarantee.
 We note that our proposed algorithms do not require additional structures of the selection problem in addition to convexity.
 Now, we give the rigorous definition of the expected simulation cost for a given set of models $\mathcal{M}$ and given optimality guarantee $\mathcal{O}$. \begin{definition} Given the optimality guarantee $\mathcal{O}$ and a set of models $\mathcal{M}$, the \textbf{expected simulation cost} is defined as

-where $\tau$ is the number of simulation evaluations of $F(\cdot,\cdot)$ for each algorithm implementation. \end{definition} The notion of simulation cost in this paper is largely focused on
+where $\tau_A$ is a random variable that represents the number of simulation evaluations of $F(\cdot,\cdot)$ for each implementation of algorithm $A$. \end{definition} The notion of simulation cost in this paper is largely focused on

-We mention that upper bounds derived in this paper also hold almost surely, while lower bounds only hold in expectation.
+We mention that the upper bounds derived in this paper also hold almost surely, while the lower bounds only hold in expectation.